spex-xray/spex-help/source/models/cie.rst

 equilibrium (CIE).
 It consists essentially of two steps, first a calculation of the ionisation balance and then the calculation of the X-ray spectrum.
-The basis for this model is formed by the mekal model, but several updates have been included.
+The basis for this model is formed by the mekal model, but several updates have been included (see :ref:`chap:plasmamodel`).

 Temperatures
 ------------